SeriousOldMan/Simulator-Controller/Docs/Functions Reference.md

 A simple translation support is built into Simulator Controller.
 Every text, that appears in the different screens and system messages may translated to a different language than standard English.
 To support this, a single tranlation file (see the [translation file](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Resources/Templates/Translations.de) for German for an example) must exist for each target language in one of the *Config* folders.

 #### *availableLanguages()*
-Returns a map, where the key defines the ISO language code and the value the language name (example: *{en: English, de: Deutsch}*.
+Returns a map, where the key defines the [ISO language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) and the value the language name (example: *{en: English, de: Deutsch}*.
 The map is populated with all available translations.

 #### *readTranslations(languageCode :: String)*
-Returns a translation map for the given ISO language code.
+Returns a translation map for the given [ISO language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
 Keys are the original texts in English with the translated texts as their values.
 Normally, it is much more convinient to use the *translate* function below.

 #### *writeTranslations(languageCode :: String, languageName :: String, translations :: Map)*
-Saves a translation map for the given ISO language code and language name.
+Saves a translation map for the given [ISO language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) and language name.
 The format of the *translations* map must be according to the description in *readTranslations*.
-The translation map is stored in a file named "Translations.LC", where LC is the given ISO language code, in the folder identified by *kUserConfigDirectory*.
+The translation map is stored in the folder identified by *kUserConfigDirectory* in a file named "Translations.LC", where LC is the given ISO language code.

 #### *setLanguage(languageCode :: String)*
-The ISO language code for the target language, for example "de" for German.
+The [ISO language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the target language, for example "de" for German.

 #### *getLanguage()*
-Returns the ISO language code for the active language.
+Returns the [ISO language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the active language.

 #### *translate(string :: String)*
 *string* is a text in English. *translate* reads the translations for the current target language and returns the translated text, or *string* itself, if no translation can be found.